JanLunge/vial-qmk/keyboards/janlunge/w3by2/readme.md

 ---

-Let this be a starting point.
-You can further enhance the README by adding sections about how to setup, install, or customize the keyboard, and possibly adding images or GIFs showcasing the keyboard in action.

----

 ## Layer LED controls
 switching the layers toggles the color of one of the leds as an indicator by default the rotary knob button is the layer switcher